 1. Pico Turquino

-Pico Turquino is the best hikes in Cuba for a reason, so it’s first on my list.
-As Cuba’s highest peak at 6,476 feet (1,974 m), it’s a great, moderately challenging hike with some fantastic views and some historical sites as well – an incredible tropical mountain hike in Cuba!
+Pico Turquino is among the best hikes in Cuba for a reason, so of course it has to be first on our list.
+As Cuba’s highest peak at 6,476 feet (1,974 m), it’s an impressive, moderately challenging hike boasting jungle and ocean views, and even some cool historical sites you won’t want to miss.

 Hiking in the Sierra Maestra, Cuba

-Located in Sierra Maestra National Park (Gran Parque Nacional Sierra Maestra), this area is an extremely important one in Cuban history, as these mountains were the home base for Fidel Castro, Che Guevara, and the rest of the 26 de Julio revolutionary army responsible for the Cuban Revolution.
+Pico Turquino is located in Sierra Maestra National Park (Gran Parque Nacional Sierra Maestra), which, if you know anything about Cuban history, is probably a spot you’ve heard of.
+This area is an extremely important one in Cuban history, as these mountains were the home base for Fidel Castro, Che Guevara, and the rest of the 26 de Julio revolutionary army responsible for the Cuban Revolution.

 Here you’ll find Che Guevara’s field hospital, barracks, the original Radio Rebelde radio station, and more.
 This site is fascinating and will inform the rest of the things you’ll see on your trip to Cuba.